 Bozeman, MT 59771

 For the following violations, Montana law and other established rules, regulations and standards mandate that a driver’s license is suspended for varied periods lasting from 30 days to one year (or in some cases, indefinitely).
 These violations include, but are not limited to:

-Under 45-5-624 of the Montana Code Annotated, MIP convictions are not recorded on an individual’s Montana driving record.
+Under MCA 45-5-624, MIP convictions are not recorded on an individual’s Montana driving record.
 However, a driver license suspension resulting from an MIP conviction is permanently recorded on the offender’s driving record.

 Confiscation – A driver license confiscation is not the same as a suspension.
 Confiscation is between the violator and the court.
 If a person with a driver’s license is convicted of an MIP violation, the court must confiscate the license:

 A violator who drives during a period of driver license confiscation may be charged with driving without a license.
 A violator may also be subject to additional sentencing provisions imposed by the court.

 Suspension for failure to complete substance abuse course – Under Montana’s MIP law, violators who fail to complete a community-based substance abuse course may have their driver’s licenses suspended:

 When a license is revoked, it is terminated for a specific reason and may not be renewed or restored.
 When the period of revocation expires and the individual meets all of the requirements to be licensed, that person must then apply for a new license, completing applications, paying all fees and taking all applicable knowledge and skills tests.

 |Conviction||Period of Revocation|

 |Negligent homicide resulting from the operation of a motor vehicle||1 year|